 Prospects and Career

 Graduates from the Major of Integrated Practical Law may enroll in Law School, or enter a variety of fields in the financial world, private companies, the academic world and/or the legal and public office sectors.

 Major of Politics & Public Administration

-Based on the interaction between the fields of political science and public administration, the Major in Political Public Administration allows students to work in the operation of multilateral government, public administrative agencies, private corporations and other organizations, and acquire adequate basic knowledge in public administration for planning, human resources, finance, and organization management.
-Students will also be instructed on political theory, Korean political theory, international political theory, and comparative political theory, which analyze the core concepts in the field of political science such as international relations, statehood, power, and security to enhance their political capability to interpret the reality of political phenomenon.
-We provide education focusing on professional knowledge in politics and administration, cultivating talented professionals that are in demand by the public and private sectors of modern society.
+Based on the intersection between the fields of Political Science and Public Administration, the Major of Political Public Administration grants students multiple opportunities for experience in the operations of multilateral institutions, public agencies, private corporations and other organizations.
+In addition, students will acquire the appropriate knowledge of Public Administration in order to develop financial, organizational and human resource management skills.
+Students will also be instructed on Korean, international and comparative political theory, which will aid them to understand core concepts in politics such as international relations, statehood, power, and security.
+This will enhance their ability to analyze real life political phenomenon and form their own well-educated opinions.
+We provide education focusing on professional knowledge in politics and Public Administration, cultivating talented individuals who are in demand by both the public and private sectors of modern society.